This is why Multitasking is a Bad Idea

 “If it’s this bad at Microsoft,” Mr. Horvitz added, “it has to be bad at other companies, too.”

 - It Leads to Lack of Analytical Skills

 Multitasking can make people, especially students, study superficially.

-“They develop a more superficial style of study and may not learn material as well.
-What they get out of their study might be less deep,” the Washington Post quotes Russell Poldrack, an associate professor of psychology at the University of California at Los Angeles, who co-authored a study that examined multitasking and brain activity, as saying.
+“They develop a more simple style of study and may not learn the material as well.
+What they get out of their study might be less deep,” the Washington Post quotes Russell Poldrack, an associate professor of psychology at the University of California at Los Angeles.
+He co-authored a study that examined multitasking and brain activity, as saying.